eburling/academic-kickstart/content/post/2018-03-18-SHIFT-published.md

 +++

-Check out the <a href="files/SHIFT-SPIE-Medical-Imaging-2018.pdf" target="\_blank">SHIFT paper</a> for more details, or watch the <a href="https://vimeo.com/260333797"
+Check out the <a href="/static/files/SHIFT-SPIE-Medical-Imaging-2018.pdf" target="\_blank">paper</a> for more details, or watch the <a href="https://vimeo.com/260333797"
 " target="\_blank">video</a> of my talk from the SPIE Medical Imaging 2018 conference in Houston, TX.